MWalid/generator-easy-gulp-flow/README.md

 # generator-easy-gulp-flow [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > Zip, FTP and SSH gulp flow to deploy your code.

+This is the generator which keeps me lazy, it uses Gulp to compile my sass assets & compress my code then deploy it using FTP + SSH.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-easy-gulp-flow using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).